bg-docs/openapi/source/includes/en/_currencys.md

 `status`:  Currency status

-`type`: Currency type, `fiat` is legal tender, `crypto` is digital currency
+`type`: Currency type, `fiat` is legal tender, `crypto` is virtual asset

-`details`: Blockchain information, only a digital currency type will contain this information
+`details`: Blockchain information, only a virtual asset type will contain this information

 `deposit_status`: Deposit status